splunk/public-o11y-docs/apm/apm-use-cases/services-impact-business-workflows.rst

 To track how microservices impact business KPIs, Kai takes the following steps:

+#. :ref:`apm-overview`Kai reviews the APM Overview
 #.
-Kai reviews the APM Overview
-#.
 Kai opens the service map to find services with root-cause errors
 #.
 Kai breaks down the services to see error details by workflow

+.. _apm-overview:

 Kai reviews the APM Overview
 =================================